pauljCherian/COSC-60-Final-Project/IMPLEMENTATION.md

 ## 3. DNS Packet Format Specification

-### NOTE: Used ChatGPT to generate these examples according to the documentation we wrote above.
+### NOTE: Used ChatGPT to generate these examples below according to the documentation we wrote above.
 ### GET Request (Client -> Server)
 ```
 DNS Query: